-Currently, we are not aware of any other company that offers a direct MRI-guided stereotactic system for neurosurgical interventions, although two companies, Monteris Medical Inc. and Medtronic plc offer devices for laser ablation under direct MRI guidance.
-In addition, companies such as Brainlab, Medtronic plc, Elekta AB, FHC Inc., Integra Life Sciences, and Neurologica Corporation, a subsidiary of Samsung Electronics Co., offer devices and systems for use in conventional stereotactic neurosurgical procedures, such as surgical navigation workstations, frame-based and frameless stereotactic systems, portable computer tomography scanners and computer-controlled guidance systems, and these devices and systems are competitive with our ClearPoint system.
-Also, Zimmer Biomet Holdings, Inc.'s ROSA ® robot is an operating room alternative to the ClearPoint system.
+Currently, we are aware of two companies, Monteris Medical, Inc. and Medtronic, which offer devices for laser ablation under direct MRI guidance.
+In addition, companies such as Brainlab, Medtronic, Elekta, FHC Inc., Integra Life Sciences and Neurologica Corporation, a subsidiary of Samsung Electronics Co., offer devices and systems for use in conventional stereotactic neurosurgical procedures, such as surgical navigation workstations, frame-based and frameless stereotactic systems, portable computer tomography scanners and computer-controlled guidance systems.
+These devices and systems are competitive with our ClearPoint system.
+Also, Zimmer Biomet Holdings, Inc.'s ROSA® robot is an operating room alternative to the ClearPoint system.
 Additionally, we could also face competition from other medical device, biotechnology and pharmaceutical companies that have the technology, experience and capital resources to develop alternative therapy methods, including MRI-guided technologies.
-Many of our competitors have substantially greater financial, manufacturing, marketing and technical resources than we have.
+Many of our competitors have substantially greater financial, manufacturing, marketing, and technical resources than we have.